 In your search for a company to manufacture your customized challenge coins, you may have come across a few articles that talk about Soft Enamel coins vs. Hard Enamel coins.
-Well, here are the cold hard facts about each process and what they mean with respect to how your coins will actually look in your hands or display case.
+Well, here are the cold hard facts about the two types of enamel processing and what they mean with respect to how your coins will actually look in your hands or display case.

 There are those that proclaim that a Hard Enamel coin is far superior than Soft Enamel.
 Let’s talk about what is commonly misrepresented as Hard Enamel first.

-Raised areas give it a texture that makes it more appealing to many people.
+Raised areas give it a textured feeling that makes it more appealing to many people.
 We create these coins by using a mold.
-This allows a design to be stamped onto the surface of the coin.
-We then complete the process by baking the coins and then polishing them to perfection.
+This allows a custom design to be stamped onto the surface of the coin.
+We then complete the production process by baking the coins and then polishing them to perfection.

 So, what does this mean to you?
 The facts are that over 90% of the challenge coins EVER made were minted using the Soft Enamel process.
 SE coins add dimension, texture, and character to a personalized coin.
 Their surface has characteristics that you can feel with your hand and also capture light that enhance the design.

 Please don’t misunderstand us, we make hard enamel coins for the very few that prefer the appearance, and they are more costly to mint.
 However, the fact is that many companies tout that all of their coins are made using the hard enamel process and that they are somehow superior to soft enamel.
 This couldn’t be further from the truth.